Short URL for this page:

 In 1860 this same site was known, as it is today, as Port Hudson.

-The opinion of early British engineers that such a fortification would prove "a hard nut to crack" was proved correct in the War between the States when General Indicates a West Point graduate and gives his Class.Frank Gardner and his Confederate force in 1863 successfully defended Port Hudson against two determined assaults by the Union army under General Banks, not surrendering until after the fall of Vicksburg.
+The opinion of early British engineers that such a fortification would prove "a hard nut to crack" was proved correct in the War between the States when General Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Frank Gardner and his Confederate force in 1863 successfully defended Port Hudson against two determined assaults by the Union army under General Banks, not surrendering until after the fall of Vicksburg.

 Thayer's Note: